taomsakal/Differential-Equations-for-Ecologists/readme.md

 Note that this is *not* a differential equation: it doesn't describe any rules of change.
 Instead, it gives an answer.
 Remember, normally, if we wanted to know how many bacteria we get after ten days, we would have to calculate out the entire history of our bacteria-world up to day ten.
 But with an analytic solution, we can just plug in our values.

 Let's try this.
-We originally said we started with \( N_0 = 200 \) bacteria and that bacteria had a growth rate of \( r = 1 \).
-Time is measured in days, so we want to figure out what the population at time \( t = 10 \) is.
+We originally said we started with $begin:math:text$ N_0 = 200 $end:math:text$ bacteria and that bacteria had a growth rate of $begin:math:text$ r = 1 $end:math:text$.
+Time is measured in days, so we want to figure out what the population at time $begin:math:text$ t = 10 $end:math:text$ is.
 Then the equation is just

 $$
 N(10) = 200 e^{1 \cdot 10}
 $$

-which comes out to be about \( 4,405,293 \) bacteria.
+which comes out to be about $begin:math:text$ 4,405,293 $end:math:text$ bacteria.
 We can also calculate one hundred days

 $$
 N(100) = 200 e^{1 \cdot 100} \approx 5.376234283632243 \times 10^{45} \text{ bacteria}